logworks/dlog/README.md

     npm i -g @genisense/dlog
     dlog i

-More on how to use it only locally later.

 dlog i creates two files:

-    dlog.config.json
+    .dlogrc
     dlog.js

-Edit dlog.config.json and set the globPattern and excludes to match your project. (globPattern matches the files/directories given, and excludes sets files you dont want logging added to.)
+Edit .dlogrc.
+Set the globPattern and excludes to match your project. (globPattern matches the files/directories given, and exclude sets files you dont want logging added to.)

 You are now ready to Log & Roll: